 Pasta and veggie combos are always welcome, no matter what time of year.
 Though not a traditional combination, I long ago discovered that pasta marries well with curry.
-With the addition of cauliflower and chickpeas, it’s a tasty Italian/Indian fusion that’s ready in 30 minutes or so.
+With the addition of cauliflower and chickpeas, this recipe makes a tasty Italian-Indian fusion dish that’s ready in 30 minutes or so.
 Use a whole-grain or even a gluten-free pasta.
 This tastes just as good at room temperature as it does warm (or even hot!).
 Serve with fresh corn during the summer; or any green vegetable for cooler weather meals.
 Add a big salad and you’re all set.
 Photos by Evan Atlas.

-- 8 to 10 ounces pasta, any short chunky shape, preferably whole grain
+- 8–10 oz pasta, any short chunky shape, preferably whole grain

 - 1 medium onion, chopped

 - 1 medium red bell pepper, cut into short, narrow strips

 - 4 heaping cups bite-sized cauliflower florets and stems

 - 2 pounds diced ripe tomatoes (substitute one 28 oz can diced tomatoes when good, ripe ones are unavailable)